rhizoome/git-darcs/README.md

 c: cancel without pulling
 q: cancel without pulling

 Shall I pull this patch?
-1/1  [ynwasc], or ? for more options:
+1/1  [ynwasc], or ? for more options: y
 resolve: 0it [00:00, ?it/s]
-Shall I pull 1 patches?   [yn], or ? for more options:
+Shall I pull 1 patches?   [yn], or ? for more options: y
 pull: 100%|█████████████████████████████████████████████████| 1/1 [00:00<00:00,  2.58it/s]
 ```